The Agentic Leash: Extracting Causal Feedback Fuzzy Cognitive Maps with LLMs: Using LLM Agents to Extract FCMs from Text

-This paper shows how to extract FCM nodes and edges from raw text by just using the language of the text.
+This paper shows how to use LLM agents to extract FCM nodes and edges from raw text by using just the language of the text.
 It does not rely on labels or annotations.

-The FCM nodes are usually nouns or noun phrases associated with some qualitative or quantitative measure.
+The technique starts with the analysis of nouns and verbs in the target text.
+The FCM nodes are usually nouns or noun phrases.
+The noun terms can describe physical or social properties or policy variables or anything else that can exert or absorb causal effects.
 Verbs in the text describe FCM causal edges.
-Edge extraction is transparent and interpretable because it gives direct evidence for the edges by quoting the text.
+The process of edge extraction is both transparent and interpretable because it gives direct evidence for the edges by quoting from the text itself.

-Prior work by Maryam Berijanian et al. \cite{berijanian2024soft} also extracted FCMs from text sources using LLMs.
-But they trained their LLM through supervision and annotated their text input with (``source'', ``target'', ``direction'') tuples.
-This may help the LLMs extract FCMs but it defeats the whole purpose of \emph{automated} FCM extraction because it requires a human to read the text and annotate the nodes.
+Our automated agentic approach differs from other efforts to extract FCMs from text that use LLMs in some way.
+Schuerkamp \cite{schuerkamp2025guiding} used LLMs and human input to extract causal edges from text using LLMs.
+They used evolutionary algorithms to learn the edge weights while their list of nodes needed human input.
+Berijanian \cite{berijanian2024soft} also extracted FCMs from text sources using LLMs.
+Their method relied on some initial human annotation of text with (“source”, “target”, “direction”) tuples.

-Extracting FCM nodes from text somewhat resembles Named Entity Recognition (NER) tasks for LLMs\cite{wang2023gpt}.
+Extracting FCM nodes from text somewhat resembles Named Entity Recognition tasks for LLMs\cite{wang2023gpt}.
 Here the LLMs identify key information from the text and classify them based on predefined categories.
 The LLMs can extract nouns and noun phrases from a text based on the properties of nouns in that language.
 But every noun or noun phrase in the text does not correspond to a node in the FCM.
 That approach would grow impossibly large and inaccurate FCMs.
-Finely-tuned system instructions can prompt the LLM to pick only the nouns that also share the properties of an FCM node.
+Finely tuned system instructions can prompt the LLM to pick only the nouns that also share the properties of an FCM node.

 Unguided prompts into an LLM are not reliable for extracting FCMs in general.
 They often have trouble distinguishing negative causal relationships from positive ones and might well inaccurately weight the FCM edges.
 They also often do not give reasons for the FCM edges.
 They may even hallucinate edges based on things not explicitly mentioned in the text itself.